 only about 40 per cent indicate that they are very effective.

-However, the most prominent feature of American opinion about police is how sharply
+However, the most prominent feature of American opinion about police is how sharply divided

-and drug problems, their views greatly affect the effectiveness of policing.
+problems, their views greatly affect the effectiveness of policing.

 This chapter examines the sources of public opinion, highlighting the factors that account for